TylerZyngier/coding-standards/C#.md

-# These standards are geared towards Unity development as that is my main C# use case
+# These standards are geared towards Unity development

 ## Variables